 Waterford.
 Cross Country Traveler Touring Bike.

 If self-reliance and long roads over many days are your riding goals, a dedicated and loyal travel companion goes a long way to making experiences all that they can be.
-While having a great titanium frame built specifically for touring needs (like a Moots Routt 45 or a T-Lab X1) is well worth considering, it is hard to go wrong with classic chromoly steel done right on a nice touring bike.
+While having a great titanium frame built specifically for touring needs, like a Moots Routt 45, is well worth considering, it is hard to go wrong with classic chromoly steel done right on a nice touring bike.
 Building their own Gunnar house brand, as well as bikes for many other well known brands, the folks at Waterford Custom Cycles are some of the most experienced and skilled steel frame builders in the world.

 Waterford understands tubing, they understand frame geometry and they understand personalization.
 All of these are particularly important for someone putting in long and loaded miles.
 A quality steel frame, properly maintained, will do its job well for decades.